FloatingComet62/UniverseSafe/README.md

 .unmute - This command is  used to unmute people

 .poll - This command is used to react upvote and downvote a message

+.update - This command is used to edit the customiztion of the bot